gsoft-inc/wl-squide/docs/reference/registration/useAreModulesReady.md

 ### Returns

-A boolean indicating if the registration is completed.
+A boolean indicating if the registration process is completed.

 ## Usage